pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 <!--more-->

-Below, we are going to cover a few different topics regarding how to easily get started with Pulumi, including other technologies that pair well with a Pulumi workflow during the development process, and conclude with a demo and wrap up of how the pieces all come together to free you from the burden of preparing and maintaining your cloud ops environment.
-Because the fun part is the building, not the prep!
+Below, we are going to cover a few different topics regarding how to easily get started with Pulumi, including other technologies that pair well with a Pulumi workflow during the development process, and finally conclude with a demo and wrap up to see how all of the pieces together form an intuitive and highly effective combination of tools.
+The fun part is the building, not the prep!

-At just over six months into the quest to conquer DevOps and GitOps with Pulumi, I have come across a commonly shared question, most recently brought up during a great customer conversation at AWS re:Invent.
+At just over six months into my personal quest to conquer DevOps and GitOps with Pulumi, I have come across a commonly shared question, most recently brought up during a great customer conversation at AWS re:Invent.

->
-> "What should be inside of a GitOps git repository?"
+### "What should be inside of a GitOps git repository?"
->

-Unlike many other programs, Pulumi is not just a single tool, but rather a cloud developer ecosystem with tools, SDK packages, and cloud service solutions that together form a complete cloud developer experience.
+Pulumi is not just a single tool, but rather a cloud developer ecosystem with tools, SDK packages, and cloud service solutions which together form a complete cloud developer experience.

 Many cloud native tools and platforms require a plethora of dependencies and accompanying tooling.
-Pulumi can feel a bit daunting with it's support of many general purpose programming languages, SDK packages, and cloud providers offering more compelling options than we can conquer in a day.
+Pulumi can feel a bit daunting with it's support of many general purpose programming languages, SDK packages, and cloud providers offering more compelling options than we can hope to conquer in a day.

-When it comes to ice cream, sometimes just selecting what flavor to have can be too much (a good tech article requires food references right?).
-Not un-like ice cream, when choosing where to start with cloud automation the symptoms of "choice paralysis" can plague even the most veteran dev and ops professionals.
+When it comes to ice cream, sometimes just selecting what flavor to have can be too much. *Any good tech article requires food references right?* Not un-like ice cream, when choosing where to start with cloud automation the symptoms of "choice paralysis" can plague even the most veteran dev and ops professionals.

 In the DevOps world, whether you are Paladin, Wizard, or Warlock (*cough* DnD nerds) Pulumi's powerful toolset is both a worthy endeavor to learn, and a rewarding challenge to master.
 Because freezing, while great for ice cream, is not as satisfying when tackling the next cloud problem.

 In true DevOps fassion, the work leading up to this blog post alone included a roller coaster of chronic scope creep, pushing deadlines, learning things that scrapped the planned approach and sent us back to the drawing board.

-Was I doing too much?
-Had the spirit of the project ambitions exceeded viable goals?
-I was teetering on the cliff of uncertainty weighing the risks when in the middle of a demo hacking session with a friend, all of these new tools and skills came together in a vision that tied the loose ends into a clean, one click to start, batteries included, Pulumi developer workflow.
+Have we taken on too much?
+Has the spirit of the project's ambitions exceeded viable goals?
+I was teetering on the cliff of uncertainty weighing the risks when in the middle of a demo hacking session with a friend, all of these new tools and and insights came together in a vision that tied the loose ends into a clean, one click to start, batteries included, "Pulumi Developer Workflow".
 After all, you find the best solutions burried in the details, and the only way to reach them is with determination and digging.

 Frankly, 10 days ago, I was doubting the viability of turn key promises.
 Could these holy grail aspirations be on the rocks?
 Was the struggle necessary?
-The struggle was a phoenix moment for this project but the pay off is a better and more convenient way of work that instantly became core in my daily developer workflow and I am sure there is something for everyone in this particular story (hint hint, if the Github DA' radar picks this up let's chat!).
+The struggle was a phoenix moment for this project but the pay off is a more reliable and effective way of work that I was able to instantly adopt as the fundamental hub central to all of my daily developer work (and play!).
+I am confident there is something for everyone in this particular story.

 So what exactly is this workflow?
 All you have to do is "turn the key" or hit that git clone button and you are a step away from your first  `pulumi up` command.
 Yep, we're really talking about a zero risk, one push to start workflow.

-Without further delay, I could not be more excited to share with you what I believe is the very best way to dive into the best cloud engineering developer environment yet.
+Without further delay, I could not be more excited to share with you the best way to dive into DevOps cloud engineering yet.
 So let's get to clicking!

 ## Cloud Ops: Day 0

->
+Because we're counting like computers, of course we start with zero.

-> What's in a Day 0?
+> ## What's in a Day 0?
->

 Day zero is going to be your planning and design phase.
 Sometimes this includes various stages of research, and other times it is a matter of just getting started with hands on investigation.

 For us, we have just a few requirements to get started, and I bet you are already at least half of the way there.

-### What do we need?
+> ## What do we need?

 Okay, even the fanciest push to start car still wants a fob in your pocket, so let's cover those bases real quick.